Zapfendorf: History

 The place was already settled quite early on, as witnessed by finds from the Bronze Age.
 Zapfendorf had its first documentary mention in 904.
-The name stems from “Zapfo” (Dorf means “village” in German), and may well refer to an innkeeper who tapped beer (zapfen means “draw”, as from a beer keg, in German).
-The original overlords were the Meranians, who were followed by the Truhendingens, who in turn sold the community in 1390 to the High Monastery at Bamberg.
-Since the Reichsdeputationshauptschluss of 1803, the community has belonged to Bavaria.
+The name stems from “Zapfo” (Dorf meaning “village” in German), and may well refer to an innkeeper who tapped beer (zapfen means “draw”, as from a beer keg, in German).
+The original overlords were the Meranians, who were followed by the Truhendingens, who in turn sold the municipality in 1390 to the High Monastery at Bamberg.
+Since the Reichsdeputationshauptschluss of 1803, the municipality has belonged to Bavaria.

 On 1 April 1945, a munitions train on a siding in Zapfendorf was struck by low-level bombers.
 Burning parts of this train rained down on the village and destroyed it utterly, leaving only a few houses unscathed.

 In 1955, Zapfendorf was designated a market.
-In 1972, the communities of Lauf, Oberleiterbach, Kirchschletten, Sassendorf, Reuthlos, Roth and Oberoberndorf were amalgamated with Zapfendorf, as was Unterleiterbach in 1978.
+In 1972, the municipalities of Lauf, Oberleiterbach, Kirchschletten, Sassendorf, Reuthlos, Roth and Oberoberndorf were amalgamated with Zapfendorf, as was Unterleiterbach in 1978.
 Until 1972, Zapfendorf belonged to the Staffelstein district before it passed to the Bamberg district.
 Today, it is classed as a small centre in the Upper Franconia-West region.

 Politics

 The first mayor is Michael Senger from the Wählergemeinschaft Sassendorf, elected in 2020.

-The community council is made up of 16 members, listed here by party or voter community affiliation, and also with the number of seats that each holds:
+The municipality council is made up of 16 members, listed here by party or voter municipality affiliation, and also with the number of seats that each holds: